Amended By-Laws of the UP Vanguard, IncorporatedApproved by the BOG 28 August 2019

 We, the graduates of the U.P.
-Reserve Officers Training Corps (ROTC/U.P.)/Citizen Military Training (CMT) Advance Course and/or Basic Course, imploring the aid of Divine Providence, believing that our principles and ideals, and the spirit of liberty and freedom, which were inculcated in us by our Alma Mater, the University of the Philippines, for which we have risked our lives in war must be nurtured in peace; and for which we are committed and prepared for all times under all circumstances to rise equal to the challenges brought upon us from all sectors of society; in order to consecrate and perpetuate the ties and brotherhood and comradeship which bind us together into a strong, militant, and compact organization in the face of danger, hardship, and combat; to align and direct towards the government’s program on National Development and National Security all our projects and activities; to develop our career and leadership potentials to the fullest; to preserve and perpetuate the traditions and incidents of our historical associations; to protect and promote our common welfare and that of our families; to continue our struggle to uphold and be vigilant at maintaining justice; to safeguard our liberty and to preserve our democratic institutions and way of life; to forever live guided by the shibboleths of DUTY, HONOR, COUNTRY; and to uphold the glorious name of the Philippines for which we have fought and served; do ordain and promulgate these By-Laws.
+Reserve Officers’ Training Corps (U.P.
+ROTC)/Citizen Military Training (CMT) Basic Course and/or Advance Course, imploring the aid of Divine Providence, believing that our principles and ideals, and the spirit of liberty and freedom, which were inculcated in us by our Alma Mater, the University of the Philippines, for which we have risked our lives in war must be nurtured in peace; and for which we are committed and prepared for all times under all circumstances to rise equal to the challenges brought upon us from all sectors of society; in order to concentrate and perpetuate the ties of brotherhood aid comradeship which bind us together into a strong, militant, and compact organization in the face of danger, hardship and combat; to align and direct towards the government’s programs of National Development and National Security all our projects and activities; to develop our career, health and leadership potentials to the fullest, including engaging in, spearheading and/or promoting programs or activities such as livelihood and financial literacy, corporate social responsibility and disaster risk reduction and management preparedness and competence; to preserve and perpetuate the traditions and incidents of our historical associations; to protect and promote our common welfare and that of our families; to promote mutual respect among ourselves, regardless of class, background, gender or creed; to continue our struggle to uphold and be vigilant at maintaining justice; to safeguard our liberty and to preserve our democratic institutions and way of life; to forever live guided by the shibboleths of DUTY, HONOR, COUNTRY; and to uphold the glorious name of the Philippines for which we have fought and served; do ordain and promulgate these By-Laws.

 (a) Board of Governors – all members referred to in Article V after the election and taking the oath of office.
 The Board of Governors may also be referred to as the Board.

 (b) Corporation – shall mean the U.P.
-Vanguard, Incorporated.
+Vanguard, Inc.

-(c) Incapacity – any cause circumstances which disqualifies a member from exercising his rights as provided for in these By-Laws.
-Incapacity shall be caused by resignation, expulsion, removal, or disability as an officer or member of the Corporation.
+(c) Incapacity – any cause or circumstance which disqualifies a member from exercising said member’s rights as provided for in these By-Laws.
+Incapacity shall be caused by resignation, expulsion, or disability as an officer or member of the Corporation.

 (d) General Meeting – any regular or special meeting of all the members of the corporation for the transaction of any business within its powers.